Shimon Peres: Grand coalition governments and first premiership (1984–1988)

 In the 1984 elections (Peres' third election as Labor Party leader), the Alignment coalition won more seats than any other party, but the left-wing failed to win the majority of 61 seats needed to form a coalition on their own.
 Alignment and Likud agreed to an unusual "rotation" arrangement to form a grand coalition unity government during which, for the first twenty-five months, Peres would serve as prime minister and the Likud leader Yitzhak Shamir would be foreign minister, with the two swapping positions thereafter for the second half of the term.

 First premiership (1984–1986)

-Prime Minister Peres delivers a speech in front of Ethiopian Jewish immigrants, 2 October 1985.
+Prime Minister Peres delivers a speech in front of Ethiopian Jewish immigrants on 2 October 1985.

 Peres was regarded to be a popular prime minister in his two years as premier under the rotation arrangement.
 During a portion of his premiership, he also held the position of minister of religious affairs.